top of page

 • You are getting exasperated enough to consider weaning on the spot.

-If you see these signs, re-visit your decision about weaning or continuing to nurse.
+If you see these signs, re-visit your decision about weaning or continuing to breastfeed.
 If the answer is weaning, it will be a good decision for both of you.
-If the answer is that continued nursing is definitely worth it, you may find that your attitude becomes more positive.
-A renewed conviction that continued nursing is for the best, combined with a little self-care, may go a long way toward soothing a frazzled soul and body.
+If the answer is that continued breastfeeding is definitely worth it, you may find that your attitude becomes more positive.
+A renewed conviction that continued breastfeeding is for the best, combined with a little self-care, may go a long way toward soothing a frazzled soul and body.
 Setting limits that take your own feelings into account is a big part of self-care, and self-care is the key to enjoying mothering!

 An increase of maternal voice in the breastfeeding relationship can evolve gradually and naturally.
 It is important to show your child that you take care of yourself and that your needs are important, too.
 This can be a meaningful way for a child to begin to learn to respect the needs of others.
 One mother tandem nursing her older daughter said: